amsa/fallacy-hunter/README.md

 # Fallacy Hunter

 This program aims to detect the fallacies in a given set of sentences.
-It is assumed that these sentences comprise of few premises and a conclusion.
+It is assumed that these sentences comprise of a few premises and conclusions.

 ## External Packages
 - [hatt](http://hackage.haskell.org/package/hatt-1.5.0.3)